 Who is “Out of Control?”[iii]

 Parents and professionals make similar mistakes when trying to get back in control of recalcitrant children.
 The most common mistake?
 Arguments.
-Once you acquiesce and engage in a “yes you will – no I won’t!” conversation, whether with a 3-year-old or 17-year-old – while in the middle of giving a directive – the ending is nearly always unpleasant.
+Once you acquiesce and engage in a “yes you will – no I won’t!” and similar conversations, whether with a 3-year-old or with a 17-year-old – while in the middle of giving a directive – the ending is nearly always unpleasant.
 Most often, these kinds of confrontations don’t really end at all.
 If you’re in an argument, it means there’s a negotiation taking place, something you did not intend.
-By the way, children love to negotiate, for as long as you are willing and then some, especially when it comes to school, chores, and other unpleasant endeavors they want to avoid.
+By the way, children love to negotiate, for as long as you are willing and then some, especially when it comes to privileges, as well as school, chores, and other unpleasant endeavors they want to avoid.

 Beginning on Monday, Angela would be at school every day to assist Jerry in the classroom.

-I called the principal that same Wednesday afternoon and met with her the next day.
+I called the principal in the afternoon and met with her the next day.
 While the classroom teacher may appreciate the help, school districts have rules to follow, with formal protocols for nearly everything.
 Adding a new person to the classroom would take some doing.
 Fortunately, I had a good relationship with Jerry’s school principal, and she was an advocate of our new wraparound program.
 It took an extra week before we could go into the classroom, but it was worth the wait.
-Now we had the support of the court, the principal, as well as the classroom teacher and her aides.
+Now we had the support of the court, the county social worker, the principal, as well as the classroom teacher and her aides.
 Our full team was in place.

 Angela showed up at school every morning at 10 AM.
 The classroom teacher was relieved.
 She knew she had extra help every day, just for Jerry, so Jerry became less of a management concern.
 She had Jerry’s schoolwork for that day prepared ahead of time.
 The other two classroom aides, who usually spent a good portion for their day grudgingly arguing, threatening, cajoling and in other ways, managing Jerry, had other children to attend to, and looked forward to handing Jerry over to Angela at 10 AM.
 Jerry, as much as anyone, looked forward to his time with Angela too.